bradvin/social-share-urls/README.md

 What we try to provide :

-* **Regularly-Tested, Basic Share-URL Formats of Popular, Social Media** : Directly linking to share/like pages on that social media with fillable URL, text, and other parameters.
-    * For example : `example.com/someSocialMediaSite/share?url=yourWebsiteURL&text=someMessageAboutYourSite`.
-    * URL's are organized into category (`multi-language`, `phone-based`, `email-based`, etc.).
-    * Each URL category is sorted by `Alexa`-rank.
-Know what's important without having to track down the info.
-* **Reference Sources** : For each service, URL format, and set of parameters, so that you can feel confident about these links and find out more if you need to do something more interesting.
-    * We include primary sources (official documentation or official dev blogs).
-We try to provide at least one of these per service.
-    * We also include secondary sources (like forum conversations or StackOverflow questions).
-We try to provide at least three of these per service.
 * **Source Code Libraries** : To provide basic utilities for generating these social media links in any environment that you need.
     * Currently supporting libraries in : [PHP](./code/php/), [Python](./code/python/), [Java](./code/java/), [ReactJS](./code/reactjs/), [JavaScript](./code/javascript/), [C++](./code/cpp/), [C](./code/c/), [MySQL](./code/mysql/), [C#](./code/csharp/), [Ruby](./code/ruby/), [Perl](./code/perl/), [Swift](./code/swift/), [Objective-C](./code/swift/).
     * Documentation: Each library has its own demo's, online sandboxes, and sample-use code.